-"Starting around age 40, we lose 10 to 15 percent muscle mass and strength every decade," Upton says.
+"Starting around age 40, we lose 10 to 15 percent muscle mass and strength every decade," says Upton.
 "It pays to work out to keep your muscles strong and functional."

-"Bump up the intensity of your aerobic exercise, slowly at first, until you get in better cardio shape," Upton says.
+"Bump up the intensity of your aerobic exercise, slowly at first, until you get in better cardio shape," suggests Upton.
 "Think about trying high-intensity functional fitness like CrossFit or a boot camp-style workout."

 Featured Recipe: Fruit, Veggie & Cheese Plate

 White sugar and white flour are two of the biggest food culprits for insulin-level spikes.
-If you reduce or eliminate them, you may be able to more easily lose weight after menopause and prevent fat storage around the abdomen.
+If you reduce them, you may be able to lose weight more easily after menopause and prevent fat storage around the abdomen.

-"Eating a diet high in simple carbohydrates—sugar and white-flour foods—leads to weight gain," Goldberg says.
+"Eating a diet high in simple carbohydrates—sugar and white-flour foods—leads to weight gain," says Goldberg.
 "Also, remember that alcohol is sugar and leads to weight gain."
-Instead of a bagel for breakfast, she suggests oatmeal and berries.
+Instead of a bagel for breakfast, Goldberg suggests oatmeal and berries.
 Instead of a grilled chicken sandwich, move that protein to a bed of greens for a salad.

-"After the age of 50, our need for energy—calories—decreases, but we still need the vitamins, minerals and fibers from foods," Upton says.
+"After the age of 50, our need for energy—calories—decreases, but we still need the vitamins, minerals and fibers from foods," says Upton.
 "Make your choices count by selecting nutrient-rich foods."

-Case in point: a recent study found that eating more fruits and vegetables may reduce your risk for postmenopausal osteoporosis.
+For example, a 2018 study in Food & Function found that eating more fruits and vegetables may reduce your risk for postmenopausal osteoporosis.

-You may associate protein with muscle building, but Upton says we need more protein as we get older for other reasons, including staving off hunger.
+While we still need plenty of protein post-menopause to build and maintain muscle, Upton says we need more protein as we get older for other reasons, too, including staving off hunger.

-"It is best for our muscles—and to keep hunger in check—if we spread protein throughout the day," she says.
+"It is best for our muscles—and to keep hunger in check—if we spread protein throughout the day," says Upton.
 "Aim for 20 to 30 grams of protein at every meal."

 Yogurt, milk, cheese, eggs, fish, poultry and meat are all good choices.
-However, Upton says, "don't overlook plant-based proteins like soy, nuts, beans and peas."
+And, says Upton, "don't overlook plant-based proteins like soy, nuts, beans and peas."

-Many women begin some form of hormone therapy as they near menopause.
+Many females begin some form of hormone therapy as they near menopause.
 This treatment helps ease symptoms and transition you more naturally into lower levels of hormones.
-In addition, some women see weight-loss benefits from hormone therapy.
+In addition, some females see weight-loss benefits from hormone therapy.

-For typical menopause symptoms, including night sweats, sleep disruption and hot flashes, the benefits may far outweigh the risks associated with this treatment, Pinkerton says.
-Lower doses or newer therapy options may be recommended, so talk with your doctor.
+For typical menopause symptoms, including night sweats, sleep disruption and hot flashes, the benefits may far outweigh the risks associated with this treatment, says Pinkerton.
+Lower doses or newer therapy options may be recommended, so talk with your healthcare provider.